make your bariatric journey work

 And what anatomically happens is this:

-The opening between your stomach and your small intestine (called the stoma) is blocked by the food that’s in your stomach – which makes it impossible for your food to pass through during this moment.
+The opening between your stomach and your small intestine (called the stoma) is temporarily hindered by the food that’s already in your stomach – which makes it difficult for food to pass through.

-Your stomach will produce more mucus in order for the food to pass, but the exact opposite may happen: the food and mucus regurgitates.
+As a result, your stomach produces more mucus “hoping” that the food will pass, but the exact opposite occurs: the food and mucus regurgitates.

-The best way to prevent the foamies from happening is to eat slow and chew well.
+The best way to prevent the foamies is to eat slow, chew well and be incredibly mindful while eating.

 • Pin it!

-• Avoiding mirrors – or being overly obsessed by looking in the mirror
+• Avoiding mirrors; or being overly stimulated to look in the mirror, all the time

 • Not being able to accept compliments about your appearance from others